vicariousdrama/nodeyez/_developer/1basicsetup.md

 From the Search bar, look for and install the following extensions:

-- GitLens - Git supercharged [from GitKraken] - Sueprcharge Git with VS Code -- Visualize code authorship at a glance via Git blame annotations and CodeLens, seamlessly navigate and explore Git repositories, gain valuable insights via rich visualizations and powerful comparison commands, and so much more.
+- Python [from Microsoft]: IntelliSense (Pylance), Linting, Debugging (multi-threaded, remote), Jupyter Notebooks, code formatting, refactoring, unit tests, and more.

 - Pylance [from Microsoft]: A performant, feature-rich language server for Python ins VS Code

-- Python [from Microsoft]: IntelliSense (Pylance), Linting, Debugging (multi-threaded, remote), Jupyter Notebooks, code formatting, refactoring, unit tests, and more.

 - systemd-unit-file [from coolbear]: Language support for systemd unit files